darktable-org/dtdocs/content/module-reference/processing-modules/color-harmonizer.md

    (architecture, faded film looks) to exempt pastels and muted tones from correction.

-6. **Use the saturation section for palette polishing.** Once the hue pull is set, open the Saturation section to boost or calm chroma per node — e.g. boost the warm nodes and desaturate the cool ones for a cinematic split-tone look.
+6. **Use the saturation section for palette polishing.** Once the hue pull is set, open the saturation section to boost or calm chroma per node — e.g. boost the warm nodes and desaturate the cool ones for a cinematic split-tone look.

 ### Custom harmony mode